 The purpose of this Introduction is to provide an overview of the provision of sports chaplaincy in a club or sports setting.
-A growing number of professional and amateur sports clubs are benefiting from the involvement of chaplaincy under the guidance of Sports Chaplaincy UK (the UK's sports chaplaincy network).
-The chaplaincy role varies according to the requirements of the organisation in which it functions but overall a chaplain is there to provide

-"Ongoing pastoral and spiritual care, by permission, to those of faith or no faith, for the holistic well-being of all involved in the community of sport."
-(Global Summit of Sports Chaplaincy ministries 2017)
+A growing number of professional and amateur sports clubs are benefiting from the involvement of chaplaincy under the guidance of Sports Chaplaincy Ireland who are part of the global sports chaplaincy family and work in collaboration with Sports Chaplaincy UK.
+The chaplaincy role varies according to the requirements of the organisation in which it functions but overall a chaplain is there to provide "Ongoing pastoral and spiritual care, by permission, to those of faith or no faith, for the holistic well-being of all involved in the community of sport."
+(Global Summit of Sports Chaplaincy ministries 2017, Global Sports Chaplaincy Association, GSCA)